Tsumchuat/GWCGreenpowerApp/README.md

 This is a tool designed to break down the data from the eChook telemetry systems found on Greenpower education trust F24 cars during endurance races and especially Scottish schools racing championships sprints.

-It is under very active development, so expect lots of bugs and missing functionality, currently, it has to be built from source.
+It is under very active development, so expect lots of bugs and missing functionality.

+Current Features:
+ - display gps over a map
  - estimate lap time
  - scrape results times from results man
- - more to come soon
+ - compare laps

 To compile from source you will need a google cloud api key with acces to the maps static api you will need to add it in the api key variable in mainwindow.axaml.cs